- Sign in & out of the composite shop every time you enter or leave, discuss login issues with Shop Master.

 - There must be someone else present in the lab while using the fabric cutter.

-- Handle heavy materials with care- prepreg rolls may require 2 people to move.
+- Handle heavy materials with care – prepreg rolls may require 2 or 3 people to move.

-- Wear disposable gloves when handling chemicals, including uncured prepreg fabric.
+- Wear appropriate gloves when handling chemicals, including uncured prepreg fabric.

 - Wear long sleeves, long pants, and closed toed shoes when working with liquid chemicals, such as while doing wet layups.

 - Use mold releases that are labeled as low-odor or low-VOC.
-If you must use a mold release or resin that constitutes an odor nuisance for quality or research reasons, make prior arrangements with the shopmaster for scheduling & ventilation.
-“We need to use it because this is what was donated/bought” is not sufficient reason for using high-odor chemicals.
+If you must use a mold release or resin that constitutes an odor nuisance for quality or research reasons, make prior arrangements with the Shop Master for scheduling & ventilation.
+Do not use: polyester resin, vinyl ester resin, fillers/primers with styrenes.

-- If you bring a new chemical into the lab, send a copy of the SDS to the shopmaster at firstname.lastname@example.org.
+- If you want to bring a new chemical into the lab, send a copy of the SDS to Kameron at email@example.com.

 - Use tools only for their intended purpose.
 Screwdrivers are not chisels or pry bars.
 Wrenches are not hammers.

-- Protect vacuum pumps from resin- use resin traps for wet layups.
+- Protect vacuum pumps from resin – you must use resin traps for wet layups.

 - Put away tools & materials even if they were out when you found them.